BrianHenryIE/bh-wp-private-uploads/README.md

 A library to easily create a WordPress uploads subdirectory whose contents cannot be publicly downloaded.
 Based on [Chris Dennis](https://github.com/StarsoftAnalysis) 's brilliant [Private Uploads](wordpress.org/plugins/private-uploads/) plugin.
 Adds convenience functions for uploading files to the protected directory, CLI and REST API commands, and displays an admin notice if the directory is public.

-### Status

-TODO:

-1. Test API and serve private files classes
-2. Focus settings on the post type, not the plugin slug (maybe rename the settings interface to reflect this)
-3. Instantiate the hooks with API class as the parameter, not the Settings (i.e. avoid situation where wires could be crossed)
-4. Add documentation for the media upload UI
-5. Update this documentation to include post type object filter.
-5. Verify all test steps in this README
-6. Test with bh-wp-logger

-Some amount of PHPUnit, WPCS, PhpStan done, but lots to do.

 ### Intro

 I've needed this in various plugins and libraries: